henrygouk/mars-finetuning/README.md

 Fine-Tuning with MARS Distance Constraints
 ==========================================

-This repo contains the code used for conducting experiments in the paper [Distance-Based Regularisation of Deep Networks for Fine-Tuning](https://arxiv.org/abs/2002.08253).
+This repo contains the code used for conducting experiments in the paper [Distance-Based Regularisation of Deep Networks for Fine-Tuning](https://arxiv.org/abs/2002.08253), published at ICLR 2021.

 The code uses the keras API bundled with tensorflow, and has been tested with the official TF 2.1 docker image.
 The `scripts/` directory contains bash scripts for reproducing the experiments in the paper.